The Far Out History Of How Hippie Food Spread Across America

 The prioritization of nutrition and vegetarian protein, coupled with a DIY ethos that prized self-sufficiency, also made it difficult to make truly delicious food, at first.
 Early organic carrots in Vermont came out of the ground blackened and small.
 Tennessee commune tables featured soybean tortillas and grayish tofu stir-fries.
 Other snacks were even worse.
 "The wonderfoods smoothies that they were concocting back then had molasses and skim milk and brewers yeast and wheat germ and, sometimes, raw eggs," says Kauffman.

 Understandably, many reactions to hippie food involved nose wrinkling, but that didn't stop the hippies.
 They shared books, held lectures, published newspapers filled with writing and recipes.
-They started cooperative houses and businesses where they collectively decided to do things their own way — Kauffman encountered one grocery in Austin, Texas, that did its accounting by the phases of the moon.
+They started cooperative houses and businesses where they collectively decided to do things their own way.
+Kauffman encountered one grocery in Austin, Texas, that did its accounting by the phases of the moon.
 Most importantly, they hitchhiked around the country.
 Hippie travelers spread ideas far and wide, as fast as van wheels could roll.

 Eventually, cooks in the '70s brought a little more levity to the table.
 Incorporating international seasonings as well as more dairy, books like The Vegetarian Epicure and The Moosewood Cookbook began to feature tastier meatless food.
 Around that time, Mollie Katzen, who wrote The Moosewood Cookbook, invented The Enchanted Broccoli Forest, a cheesy brown rice casserole topped with broccoli spears standing upright in the pan to resemble trees.
 Tastier than the bare-bones macrobiotic fare of earlier years, The Enchanted Broccoli Forest was whimsical, and also heartier.
 In an effort to make more enticing food, dishes did sometimes feature gratuitous substitutions in place of meat.
 "Some of the world's culinary glories were reduced to puddles of melted cheese," Kauffman writes.